Software

 2D Fluid Dynamics Simulation

-Velocity-grid-based 2D fluid simulation with effects that interestingly enough resemble Navier-Stokes simulations.
+Velocity-grid-based 2D fluid simulation with effects that interestingly enough resemble Navier-Stokes simulations (well, a little anyway).

 Reversing My Motion Vectors